Zusyaku/Zusyaku/README.md

 This Tools Is Only For Learning And Education Purposes And Should Be Only Be Used For Development Purposes.
 The Author Will Not Be Held Responsible For Any Kind Of Misuse Or Damage To Anyone's Personal Or Material Data

   ## Disclaimer On Users
-Semua video dan tutorial hanya untuk tujuan informasi dan pendidikan.
-Kami percaya bahwa peretasan etis, keamanan informasi, dan keamanan siber harus menjadi subjek yang familiar bagi siapa saja yang menggunakan informasi digital dan komputer.
-Kami percaya bahwa tidak mungkin membela diri dari peretas tanpa mengetahui bagaimana peretasan dilakukan.
+Semua Pembelajaran dan tutorial hanya untuk tujuan informasi dan pendidikan.
+Kami percaya bahwa peretasan etis, keamanan informasi, dan keamanan siber harus menjadi subjek yang familiar bagi siapa saja yang menggunakan informasi digital dan komputer.Kami percaya bahwa tidak mungkin membela diri dari peretas tanpa mengetahui bagaimana peretasan dilakukan.

   ### Thanks Yang Udah Mampir 📋